Postal vote re-applications 2026 - 2027

 To re-apply online, you will need:

-- your national insurance number (or another form of ID, such as a passport)
+- your National Insurance number (or another form of ID, such as a passport)

 - a photo of your handwritten signature in black ink on plain white paper

 If you are unable to provide the above, you can return a paper application form instead.
 If your postal vote is due to expire, you will automatically be sent this form and do not need to contact us to request one.
-You can also download a copy at Gov.uk.
+You can also download a copy at www.gov.uk/apply-postal-vote

-We have sent reminder emails to residents who provided an email address.
+We have sent emails to residents who provided an email address.
 To check if an email is genuine:

 - It will be sent via the Government Notification Service (GOV.UK Notify)